 The well maintained Parque Fundidora is also in this area, and as well as beautiful grounds to walk in, including programs of various activities, and fantastic mountain views.

 The Macroplaza, or town square, is one of the world’s biggest and features a number of monuments, buildings and pedestrian zones, and from here the Museum of Contemporary Art of Monterrey (MARCO), the Cathedral and the Museum of Mexican History are easy to reach.

 The garden district to the West is filled with many parks and is home to the Obispado neighborhood which affords fantastic views over the city.

-There is a zoo and the Bosque Magico amusement park over in Guadalupe and San Pedro Garza Garcia is somewhat of a business hub with many accommodation options and restaurants.
+A zoo and the Bosque Magico amusement park in Guadalupe and San Pedro Garza Garcia provide many accommodation options and restaurants.

 Call us toll-free or book an appointment online.
 You can get free quotes, view clinic photos, take virtual tours, read real patient reviews and find exclusive promotions on our website.
 Discover fantastic quality dental care in Monterrey for a great price with Dental Departures.